top of page

 Maggie and Rose membership ranges from £150 - £300 a month, dependant on the type of membership you get and how many classes you sign up for per month.
 Overall, we found facilities for children to be incredible, there was just so much to do!
 It was evident that the children all loved their time there.
 It did have slightly less facilities for adults compared to Purple Dragon Play.
 However, this is reflected in the middle of the mark price range compared to other member's clubs reviewed.
 Furthermore it is regarded as an institution with an amazing reputation, and it is clear why the members love it!

-PURPLE DRAGON PLAY
+PURPLE DRAGON PLAY REVIEW

 Purple Dragon Play has an international network hosting clubs from Hong Kong to Los Angeles, with London branches based in Chelsea and Putney.
 It offers a space where both children and adults can hang out, designed with children and adults in mind and underpinned by a culture of fun, happiness, community, respect and enrichment.
 The club is just lush with sleek, sophisticated and tasteful decor.

 The Chelsea club offers access to a pool; play areas and dress up zones and a wide range of classes including cooking, ballet, sensory play and music.
-The club has multiple rooms each equiped with its own play buddy, which is a qualified staff member to lead the activity in each room.
+The club has multiple rooms each equipped with its own play buddy, which is a qualified staff member to lead the activity in each room.
 There's a music room where our son loved playing different instruments from drums to the guitar, a creative room for budding artists, and soft play area with ball pit.
 Whilst the club offers such a wide array of activities, my personal recommendation is that it suits ages 3-6 years of age best.

 But the club is perfect for adults too, with a golf simulator, a library, and a wonderful restaurant to catch up with friends over lunch.
 Of course, you are also welcome to join in the fun with your little ones at their classes.